STEM Parents and Women in Finance

-We show parental role models differentially affect the future career choices of girls and boys using survey data from CFA Institute members.
+We show parental careers differentially affect the future career choices of girls and boys using survey data from CFA Institute members.
 Among CFA Institute members, women are more likely to have a STEM parent (particularly a STEM mother) than men.
-STEM mothers increase the rate that daughters become CFA Institute members by 48% more than sons; STEM fathers increase the rate that daughters become CFA Institute members by 29% more than sons.
-We conclude childhood experiences affect girls’ career choice, which suggests mentorship programs for girls might improve the representation of women in finance.
+Relative to the base rates at which girls and boys become CFA Institute members, STEM mothers increase the girls’ rate by 48% more than the boys’ rate; STEM fathers increase the girls’ rate 29% more than the boys’ rate.
+Our findings are consistent with the hypothesis that early role models, particularly female role models, influence women’s choice of finance careers.

 Keywords: Women, Gender, Finance, CFA, Investment Industry